solita/dev-academy-2021/README.md

 Technologies which are used in the projects in Solita are, for example, Java, Kotlin, Clojure, TypeScript, C#, React, Angular, Vue.js, and Node.js.
 You can choose some of those or use your favorite technologies.

 GitHub is a good choice for version control.
-You can attach the repository link to your dev academy application.
+You can attach the repository link to your dev academy application. **Be aware that you do not have to fork this repo and repository forking is public information in GitHub**

 Be prepared to present your implementation of the name application in the possible interview.
 We would like to see how the application works and discuss together the technology choices you’ve made.